hawkeyedesi/learningblog/_posts/2020-02-12-unsupervised_domain_adaptation.md

+---
+toc: true
+layout: post
+description: A Briefy Survey of the Latest in Unsupervised Domain adapatation
+categories: [markdown]
+title: An Example Markdown Post
+---

-# Unsupervised Domain adapatation
+# A Briefy Survey of the Latest in Unsupervised Domain adapatation

+## Detialed notes on some of the papers survey can be found [here](_2020-02-17-multisource_distilling_DA.md)

-Most commonly compared against:
+Most commonly cited papers in the literature:
 -

 [[1702.05464] Adversarial Discriminative Domain Adaptation](https://arxiv.org/abs/1702.05464)